OUDON/rmqrcode-python/README.md

 ## 🤝 Contributing
 Any suggestions are welcome!
-If you are interesting in contiributing, please read [CONTRIBUTING](https://github.com/OUDON/rmqrcode-python/blob/develop/CONTRIBUTING.md).
+If you are interesting in contributing, please read [CONTRIBUTING](https://github.com/OUDON/rmqrcode-python/blob/develop/CONTRIBUTING.md).

 ## 📚 References